Legendary Wars: Development

-The development of Legendary Wars first began in 2009 when Orian Liv and two of his friends brainstormed ideas for a game.
+The development of Legendary Wars first began in 2009 when Orian Livnat and two of his friends brainstormed ideas for a game.
 Previously, Orian searched for a games development job in 2008 after quitting retail at GameStop and acquiring a business degree, but was unable to find a job.
 Because of this, Orian chose to develop the game on the iPhone, because he contacted many game companies, but heard nothing back from them, and iOS had a low barrier of entry.
-Originally, Legendary Wars was prototyped as a "musical physics space puzzler" known as "Protostar", but after they listened to the music they developed, which according to Casey McGuire, is the track for Frostburn, and taking into account the games Orian Liv heavily played at the time, the game was shifted to become an "epic strategy rpg war defense game."
+Originally, Legendary Wars was prototyped as a "musical physics space puzzler" known as "Protostar", but after they listened to the music they developed, which according to Casey McGuire, is the track for Frostburn, and taking into account the games Orian Livnat heavily played at the time, the game was shifted to become an "epic strategy rpg war defense game."
 Some of the titles that inspired the shift was titles like Cartoon Wars, which enjoyed immense popularity, and titles that Liv played at the time, ranging from RTS classics such as Dune II and Warcraft 2, indie hits like Castle Crashers and Plants Vs. Zombies, and the aesthetic of Lord of the Rings.
 On the other hand, lead art designer Felix Embree quit working at Blizzard to work at Liv Games.
 Lack of work due to the recession helped push many of the developers to focus on Legendary Wars.
 Within four months, they put together a demo to recruit members, thus forming the full dev team as Liv Games by the spring of 2010.
-The remaining development of the game took 10 months, leading to Legendary Wars launcing on January 27, 2011.
+The remaining development of the game took 10 months, leading to Legendary Wars launching on January 27, 2011.

 For Legendary Wars, the engine of choice was Cocos2d, while the code written in Objective C, and C. Orian looking back would have used Unity instead of Cocos2d due to the ease of getting the game on multiple platforms.
 Legendary Wars runs natively on all iOS devices below iOS 11, and it received an Android port on February 11, 2014, that was developed by Apportable.
 On March 26, 2014, Legendary Wars received a kindle port as well.